 The plants were collected from their natural habitat.
 A plant taxonomist identified a sample of the plant species collected, and specimens of Isodon ternifolius were deposited with herbarium voucher number DMH-001/2026.
 Respectively, at the herbarium of the DMU Department of Botany.
 The collected plant materials were air-dried at room temperature, ground into a fine powder and stored in amber coloured bottles until further processing.
 Details of the plant species, plant used, area of collection and extraction yield are presented (Table 1).
 Extraction and phytochemical screening were conducted at the Institute of Bioresources and Sustainable Development (IBSD), Imphal.
 Hydroalcoholic extraction was performed by percolating 1000g of dried and powdered plant material with 70% methanol.
 The extract was then filtered using Whatman No.1 filter paper.
 The solvent was evaporated under reduced pressure using a rotary evaporator, and the resulting extract was stored in tightly stoppered sample vials at 4°C until further use.
 Phytochemical screening was performed on extracts to determine the secondary metabolite content using LC-MS data.

-EXPERIMENTAL ANIMALS:
+EXPERIMENTAL ANIMALS

 Ascaridia galli and Raillietina sp. adult worms were collected from the small intestine of infected chickens.
 Immediately after the chicken is collect slaughtered, the abdomen is opened, and the part of the small intestine is taken and washed with normal saline.
 The intestinal helminths were identified in the laboratory of the parasitology department of the Zoology department of Dhanamanjuri University, Imphal.